Protecting our clients and residents

 Bolton Clarke is proactively working to protect clients and residents and implemented enhanced protection measures in March in response to Coronavirus (COVID-19).
 These measures are being regularly reviewed and updated in response to developments around the Coronavirus and advice from state and federal health authorities.

 Families, friends and visitors can best protect residents and clients by not visiting if:

 - you are unwell or experiencing symptoms of respiratory illness (fever, chills, cough, runny nose, sore throat, body aches, muscle pain or having trouble breathing);

-- you have returned from international travel in the last 14 days;
+- you have been in a designated COVID-19 hot spot area in the last 14 days;

 - you have been in contact with someone who has Coronavirus (COVID-19).

 Residential aged care

 Thank you to all our families and friends for your support with the enhanced resident protection (ERP) measures we have put in place to keep our communities safe.
 We are closely monitoring the advice of state and federal health authorities to protect our residents.

 Following latest advice from health authorities, families and friends are asked to: